quicwg/base-drafts/draft-ietf-quic-transport.md

 Version:

-: The QUIC Version is a 32-bit field that follows the first octet.
+: The QUIC Version is a 32-bit field that follows the first byte.
 This field indicates which version of QUIC is in use and determines how the rest of the protocol fields are interpreted.